-- 52 'Sexting' refers to any sharing of youth-produced sexual imagery between children.
-This includes: - A person under the age of 18 creating and sharing sexual imagery of themselves with a peer under the age of 18; - A person under the age of 18 sharing sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult; - A person under the age of 18 being in possession of sexual imagery created by another person under the age of 18. - President Kennedy School has a responsibility to educate children in the risks relating to 'sexting' and how to keep themselves safe online. - Any incidents or suspected incidents of 'sexting' should be reported to the DSL without delay. - Once reported to the DSL, the DSL will decide on the appropriate course of action.
-This could include: - Confiscation of mobile phones in line with guidance 'Searching, Screening and Confiscation, January 2018): - Referrals to the police and/or MASH; - Sanctions in accordance with behaviour policy; - Support for young people involved to prevent reoccurrence; - The school recognises that safeguarding incidents can be associated with factors outside the school and may take place outside of school.
-We will always consider contextual safeguarding factors when responding to safeguarding incidents. - Any incidents of 'sexting' involving the following will result in a MASH and/or Police referral: - Adult involvement: - Coercion or blackmail; - Children under the age of 13; - Extreme, or violent content; - Immediate risk of harm. - Staff will not view images or videos on pupil devices.
+- 67 'Sexting' refers to any sharing of youth-produced sexual imagery between children.
+This includes: - A person under the age of 18 creating and sharing sexual imagery of themselves with a peer under the age of 18; - A person under the age of 18 sharing sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult; - A person under the age of 18 being in possession of sexual imagery created by another person under the age of 18. - President Kennedy School has a responsibility to educate children in the risks relating to 'sexting' and how to keep themselves safe online. - Any incidents or suspected incidents of 'sexting' should be reported to the Designated Safeguarding Lead without delay. - Once reported to the Designated Safeguarding Lead, the Designated Safeguarding Lead will decide on the appropriate course of action.
+This could include: - Confiscation of mobile phones in line with guidance 'Searching, Screening and Confiscation, January 2018); - Referrals to the police and/or the MASH; - Sanctions in accordance with the school's Behaviour and Rewards Policy; - Support for young people involved to prevent reoccurrence. - The school recognises that safeguarding incidents can be associated with factors outside the school and may take place outside of school.
+We will always consider contextual safeguarding factors when responding to safeguarding incidents. - Any incidents of 'sexting' involving the following will result in a MASH and/or Police referral: - Adult involvement; - Coercion or blackmail: - Children under the age of 13;

+- Extreme, or violent content; - Immediate risk of harm. - 93 Staff will not view images or videos on pupil devices.
 Confiscated devices will be stored securely and passed to the relevant agencies. - We will work with parents as necessary if their child is involved in 'sexting'. - We operate a culture of safeguarding and young people should feel confident to disclose if they have sent an inappropriate image of themselves.
 Children will always be supported to retrieve and delete the images.